 6.14 Dangling Reference to Heap [XYK]

-This vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.14 is not applicable to Python because Python does not use pointers.
-Specifically, Python only uses namespaces to access objects therefore when an object is deallocated, any reference to it causes an exception to be raised.
+This vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.14 is not applicable to Python because Python uses garbage collection for memory reclamation, thus no dangling references can exist.
+Specifically, Python only uses namespaces to access objects, therefore when an object is deallocated there are no names denoting the reclaimed object.
+Attempts to access those names anyway will raise runtime exceptions as usual.
+Vulnerabilities associated with runtime exceptions are addressed in clause 6.36.

+Note: due to reference cycles and __del__ methods, it is possible for objects that were scheduled for deallocation to gain new live references, and hence not be candidates for deallocation after all.
+Python runtimes are aware of this when it happens, and avoid deallocating the memory, ensuring that dangling references to heap memory are not created.

 6.15 Arithmetic Wrap-around Error [FIF]